 Manta Alley

-The tiny rocky island in the South Komodo bay are great for snorkeling and diving, with sometimes lots of manta rays (Sep-Jan), even if there are no mantas it is a very good dive, enormous giant trevally, sharks, beautiful coral and a very high diversity of other invertebrate life in relatively shallow water (5 – 20m).
+The tiny rocky islands in the South Komodo bay are great for snorkelling and diving, with sometimes lots of manta rays (Sep-Jan).
+Even if there are no mantas it is a very good dive, enormous giant trevally, sharks, beautiful coral and a very high diversity of other invertebrate life in relatively shallow water (5 – 20m).
 The water can be cool in this area but never too cold to dive.
-Only little damage has been done to the corals in this area and the damaged corals here seem to be reviving naturally and rapidly.
+Only little damage has been done to the corals in this area and the damaged corals seem to be reviving naturally and rapidly.
 This site is also current affected.
-The best entry point is at the northeast side of the rock near a coral mound 3-5 meters below the surface.
+The best entry point is at the northeast side of the rock near a coral mount 3-5 meters below the surface.

 Langkoi Rock / TNC Rock

 This dive is a pinnacle located south-east of Langkoi island just below the surface.
-It is very exposed to current and can have a big surge on it.
-Usually one can see the swell banking up on it but on a calm day can be difficult to find.
+It is very exposed to current and can have a big surge.
+Usually, one can see the swell banking up on it but on a calm day it can be difficult to find.
 Its best to use a GPS position as it is not marked on most charts of the area.
 The rock drops down into very deep water very quickly.
 Coral growth is stunted however the dive can be a real adrenaline rush at the right time.
-Lots of sharks aggregate around this site during Jul-Sep; Grey Reef, Whitetips, Hammerheads and Bronze Whalers.
-It is also good for pelagic fish and has some resident Potato Groupers at the southern point in 30 meters depth.
-Best way to dive the Pinnacle is to jump in up-current, go straight down, Hang on and watch the show.
+Lots of sharks aggregate around this site during Jul-Sep – Grey Reef, Whitetips, Hammerheads and Bronze Whalers.
+It is also good for pelagic fish and has some resident Potato Groupers at the southern point at 30 meters deep.
+The best way to dive the Pinnacle is to jump in up current, go straight down, hang on and watch the show.
 This dive should not be attempted by inexperienced divers.

 Pantai Merah (Pink Beach Komodo)